sheilayee/Project-5/README.md

 This outputs *accepted_hits.bam.bai*.

 #### rseqc.qsub ####
-Performs quality control analysis on RNA-seq data and alignment.
+Uses RseQC to performs quality control analysis on RNA-seq data and alignment.

 To run, submit as a job on the cluster:
 ```